mamba-org/provision-with-micromamba/README.md

 ### `environment-file`

 The environment.yml or .lock file for the conda environment.
-If 'false', no enviroment will be created (only Micromamba will be installed).
+If 'false', no enviroment will be created (only Micromamba will be installed) and you should provide 'channels'.

 ### `environment-name`